The U.S. Coast Guard has standards and expectations like every other branch of the military.

 The Coast Guard recently revised its tattoo policy in order to authorize three more locations for body art:

-- Chest tattoos are now allowed so long as they are not visible more than one inch above a crew neck t-shirt.
+- Chest tattoos are now allowed as long as they are not visible above a crew neck T-shirt.

 Related Article: Coast Guard Age Limit